-Narrative (Supplied by Medical Director)

-HSMR for February was 99.52 falling significant since January, also reflected in crude mortality from 4.69 to 3.94.
-This is driven by deaths relating to FNOF, renal failure and respiratory related conditions.
+Narrative (supplied by Director of Nursing) Narrative (Supplied by Medical Director) HSMR for February was 99.52 falling significant since January, also The new reporting criteria were implemented in April 2019 meaning that cases are assigned to Walsall Healthcare Trust if the patient has reflected in crude mortality from 4.69 to 3.94.
+This is driven by deaths been cared for in the Trust within the last 4 weeks and where the relating to FNOF, renal failure and respiratory related conditions.
 HSMR for the year to date 2018/19 is 101.93.
-Trust performs favourably when compared to regional and CCG Right Care peer groups for HSMR.

-The Mortality Surveillance Group revised their Terms of Reference and are embedding revised governance to focus on lessons learnt and actions being taken to improve care to respond to NHSI, National & Commissioners requirements.
+Trust performs favourably when sample is taken after the day of admission + 1 day, instead of +2 days compared to regional and CCG Right Care peer groups for HSMR. as in the 2018/19 criteria.
+The Mortality Surveillance Group revised their Terms of Reference and are In April there were 3 C.diff cases attributed to the Trust, one on ward embedding revised governance to focus on lessons learnt and actions 9, 17 and ward 4. being taken to improve care to respond to NHSI, National & Commissioners requirements.